lourensm/leadsto/README.md

 leadsto software.

+Latest, May 12 2016
+Exploring ways to improve documentation.
+Can I use PlDoc?
+Looking at SWI-Prologs packages, documentation seems to be only partially based on the source generated documentation.
+I notice .doc files, .md files and (possibly generated) .html files.

 Latest, April 4, 2016
 Checking status of software.
 The software does work on a mac os x system with SWI-Prolog 7.3.6 installed.